dbieber/davidbieber.com/hugo/content/projects/shh-shell/index.md

 ## What have you typed into your shh shell?

 When I first started typing at night back in 2014, I wasn't used to typing without visual feedback.
 So in the morning when I went to look at what I had typed, I was surprised to find a large paragraph of complete gibberish!
 My hands had been offset by a key or so on the keyboard as I was typing.
+To me, it looked like a cryptographic code.
 Only the final line of the text was readable: "I hope the FBI doesn't find out about this."

 What made this particularly cool for me was that I had no recollection of what I had typed the night before.
 What was I concerned about the FBI finding out!?